Tag: swimming holes in texas

 11. Emma Long Park

 Enjoy a beach day on the shores of Lake Austin.
-The park boasts swimming, camp sites, hiking trails, fishing areas, volleyball and basketball courts, boat ramps, a cycling trail, and lots of wildflowers. $5-$10/vehicle admission, coins or card only, unless you book online in advance.
+The park boasts swimming, camp sites, hiking trails, fishing areas, volleyball and basketball courts, boat ramps, a cycling trail, and lots of wildflowers. $5-$10/vehicle admission, coins or card only.
+You can also book online in advance.

 12. *LBJ State Park and Sauer Beckmann Farm

 Spend the cool morning hours touring the farm and hiking the easy trails to see Texas Longhorns.
 When it gets too hot, take the driving tour through the national park to see the LBJ family working ranch, as well as historic sites.
-Check out the link above for more details.
+Check out the link above for more details and to find out whether the onsite pool is open for a dip after your tours.

 13. Pedernales Falls State Park

 Sand, boulders, a flowing river for swimming or wading, shaded trails, unique wildlife, campsites, and beautiful views… what more could you want for a summer day or weekend?
 Be sure to reserve a day pass or campsite in advance.
 They do sell out.
+Also keep in mind that most trails are not stroller-friendly.

 14. *Chill in the San Marcos River after Playground Fun